RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Problem Statement

 The continuous-time SDEs, characterizing the dynamics and inherent stochasticity of a multi-scale bioprocessing state trajectory, enable us to connect heterogeneous data.
 This paper assumes that the structure of each reaction rate function $v_k(\pmb{s}_t;\pmb{\theta}_k)$ for $k=1,2,\ldots,N_r$ is given, and we focus on the inference of unknown mechanistic parameters $\pmb{\theta} = (\pmb{\theta}_1,\pmb{\theta}_2,\ldots, \pmb{\theta}_{N_r})^\top$.
 To derive a closed-form likelihood, given any time interval $(t_h, t_{h+1}]$ associated with time frames of data collection, we first present a tractable approximation on the state transition density $p(\pmb{s}_{t_{h+1}} |\pmb{s}_{t_h} ; \pmb{\theta})$ of the SDE-based pKG mechanistic model when the time interval is short (we call it dense data collection), and then consider situations with sparse and heterogeneous data with measurement error.

 \textbf{(a) State Transition Density $p(\pmb{s}_{t_{h+1}} |\pmb{s}_{t_h}; \pmb{\theta})$ of SDE-based Mechanistic Model.} Since we can only observe discrete samples of an underlying continuous-time stochastic process, time discretization methods are employed to approximate Equation \eqref{diffusion approximation - poisson}.
-Several discretization strategies exist; one commonly used approach is the Euler-Maruyama (EM) approximation \citep{kloeden1992numerical}.
+Several discretization strategies exist; one commonly used approach is the Euler-Maruyama approximation \citep{kloeden1992numerical}.
 Let the time interval between two consecutive observations be denoted by $\Delta t_h = t_{h+1}-t_h > 0$ for $h=1,2,\ldots,H$.
-Under the EM scheme, the state transition density from $\pmb{s}_{t_h}$ to $\pmb{s}_{t_{h+1}}$ is given by
+Under the Euler-Maruyama approximation, the state transition density from $\pmb{s}_{t_h}$ to $\pmb{s}_{t_{h+1}}$ is given by

 Importantly, $\Delta t_h$ may vary within or across trajectories, allowing likelihood-based Bayesian inference to accommodate multi-scale data collected from diverse biomanufacturing processes.

 \begin{example}[Lotka-Volterra Model] Suppose that we have observations $\pmb{s}_{t_h}$ at evenly spaced times $t_1, t_2, \ldots, t_{H+1}$ with the length of time interval $\Delta t$.
 We use a simple Lotka-Volterra model (see \ref{subsec:LV model} for a detailed discussion) to illustrate the approximation errors between the exact samples simulated from the model \eqref{state-transition} by the Gillespie algorithm and the diffusion approximation samples simulated from the model \eqref{likelihood - Poisson} with different values of $\Delta t$.
 In Figure \ref{fig:diffusion approximation}, we find that the approximation error vanishes as $\Delta t$ gets smaller.